Jilocasin/nearest-neighbour/README.md

 List<KdPoint<Integer>> nearestPoints = solverOrchestrator.findNearestPoints(searchPoints);
 ```

-This will use an orchestrator instance to distribute the calculation workload to a number of worker threads equal to the number of processor cores available.
-You can also specify the number of worker threads yourself when creating the NNSolverOrchestrator instance as a second parameter.
+This will use an orchestrator to distribute the calculation workload to a number of worker threads equal to the number of processor cores available.
+You can also specify the number of worker threads yourself when creating the NNSolverOrchestrator instance as a second parameter: `new NNSolverOrchestrator<>(tree, numberOfThreads)`.

-Note that the orchestrator simply returns a new list of points.
-The index of each result point corresponds to the index of the provided search points.
-So, the nearest point for the first search point will be returned at `nearestPoints.get(0)` etc.
+Note that the call to `findNearestPoints` in this case returns a list of points.
+The index of each result point corresponds to the index of the requested search point.
+The nearest point to the first search point will be returned at `nearestPoints.get(0)` etc.

 ## Note
 This is my first open source repo and there may be issues, there may be bugs, things will catch fire - so bare with me.

-I will try to use this as a step-by-step example project for future open source work.
+My aim is to use this project as a step-by-step example for my future open source work.

 ## To-Do
 * Make this lib available on Maven